 The lead researcher(s) must be a PhD holder meeting the eligibility criteria above.
-The lead researcher is at liberty to incorporate other researchers into the team as needed.
-If other members are incorporated into the team, then the roles and extent of involvement of these team members must be clearly indicated.
+The lead researcher is strongly encouraged to incorporate other researchers, including senior colleagues, into their team, especially dedicated research staff or full time MSc/PhD students.
+If other members are incorporated into the team, then the roles and extent of involvement of these team members must be clearly spelt out.
 A letter of Commitment from each Team Member with support from respective Heads of Department or Deans, must be included as part of the team's submission documents.
-In this letter, each organization or individual must submit in writing, their commitment to participate in project activities, specifying their exact role in the project.
+In this letter, each organization or individual must submit in writing their commitment to participate in project activities, specifying their exact role in the project.
 Teams with multidisciplinary backgrounds are encouraged.
 The lead researcher will serve as the team leader and the primary point of contact for the team on all matters related to implementation of the grant.